Azure/azure-rest-api-specs/eng/README.md

-# `Eng` directory
+# `eng` directory

-The `Eng` directory contains source code for automated tooling running on this repository pull requests.
+The `eng` directory contains source code for automated tooling running on this repository pull requests.

 For context on this directory, see [Design guidelines for spec repos validation tooling] (Microsoft-internal).